typst/packages/packages/preview/nifty-ntnu-thesis/0.1.0/template/main.typ

   table-index: (enabled: true, title: "Tables"),
   listing-index: (enabled: true, title: "Code listings"),
   abstract-en: [
-    The `ntnu-thesis` template is a typst port of the `ntnuthesis` LaTeX class.
+    The `nifty-ntnu-thesis` template is a typst port of the `ntnuthesis` LaTeX class.
 It can be used for theses at all levels – bachelor, master and PhD – and is available in English (British and American) and Norwegian (Bokmål and Nynorsk).
 This document is ment to serve (i) as a description of the document class, (ii) as an example of how to use it, and (iii) as a thesis template.
   ],
   abstract-no: [
-    Malen `ntnu-thesis` er en typst-oversettelse av LaTeX-klassen `ntnuthesis`.
+    Malen `nifty-ntnu-thesis` er en typst-oversettelse av LaTeX-klassen `ntnuthesis`.
 Den er tilrettelagt for avhandlinger på alle nivåer – bachelor, master og PhD – og er tilgjengelig på både norsk (bokmål og nynorsk) og engelsk (britisk og amerikansk).
 Dette dokumentet er ment å tjene (i) som en beskrivelse av dokumentklassen, (ii) som et eksempel på